R for reproducible scientific analysis

 Writing data

-to write out objects in regular format- set
+write.tableto write out objects in regular format- set

-so that text isn’t wrapped in"
+quote=FALSEso that text isn’t wrapped in"marks

 Vectorisation